octimot/StoryToolkitAI/README.md

 Make sure that, in Davinci Resolve Preferences -> General, "External Scripting using" is set to Local.
 Again, the tool only works with Resolve Studio and *not the free version of Resolve* (not that we know of).

-### Windows Standalone version doesn't start or doesn't connect to Resolve
+### Standalone version doesn't start or doesn't connect to Resolve
 If the tool just hangs when you start it up, or if it doesn't connect to Resolve, most likely there is a conflict with another Python installation on your machine.
 The best approach is to uninstall all other Python versions and try to run the tool again.